Only Wanna Give It to You: Music video

 The music video, directed by Orson Whales, was filmed in New York City.
 On October 3, behind-the-scene photos surfaced onto the Internet.
 The video depicts the 22-year-old singer-songwriter shop for shoes, chase her leading man, cruise with her girlfriends in her yellow Jeep Wrangler, and appear with J. Cole as he raps his verse in the vibrant visuals.
 The video also featured a new and up-and-coming group called the "Tribe NYC", which is a collective group of talents who also pays homage to the late 1980s early 90s with their style.
 The video was released October 4, 2011, with Varner premiering it on BET's 106 & Park later that day.

 Chart performance

 The song first charted on the week of September 5, 2011 on the Hot R&B/Hip-Hop Songs at number ninety-four.
 It has since peaked at number twenty.
+In South Korea, "Only Wanna Give It to You" sold 25,058 units in 2011.